We are opening this Landmark in association with Heritage Open Days. *Entry is free but your visit must be pre-booked via EventBrite*

 Like so many Landmarks, plenty of questions remain unanswered about the Music Room.
 It was built in about 1730 as a garden pavilion, probably for Oliver Marton, a prosperous lawyer of the Middle Temple, London.

 Enjoy this rare chance to look around the lavish plastered interiors and afterwards perhaps enjoy a coffee break at The Music Room Coffee Shop below.

-Free Admission to The Music Room and leaflets on the building's history.
+Free Admission - leaflets on the building's history and children's activity sheets will be available.
 Click here for location.